eagles-project/mam4xx/README.md

 can type `make` in any one of its subdirectories to do partial builds.
 In practice, though, it's safest to always build from the top of the build tree.

+### Checking C++ formatting, and auto-formatting

+Our C++ style rules are described in the [MAM4xx developer guide](https://github.com/eagles-project/mam4xx/blob/main/docs/development.md).
+We enforce them using `clang-format`.
+If you have the correct version of `clang-format` installed, you can use the following targets to check and fix all C++ code in the `src` subdirectory:

+* `make format-cxx-check`: checks C++ formatting in all source files and reports any non-conforming code
+* `make format-cxx`: applies C++ formatting rules to all source files, editing them in place.
+Try to do this in a separate commit from your other work.

+You can run either of these targets from your build directory.
+If you have a different version of `clang-format` than the one we support, you'll get an error message telling you the correct version to install when you use either of these targets.

 ## Generating Documentation

 Documentation for MAM4xx can be built using